 - 6 semester credits in English (3 credits must be in English composition.)

 - 6 semester credits in humanities (philosophy, religious studies, fine arts, history, foreign languages, women's studies, performing arts).

 We encourage you to send us your unofficial transcripts for a prerequisite evaluation.
-Please email your unofficial transcripts to email@example.com and include your full name, mailing address and phone number.
-The above list indicates minimum requirements but it should not be inferred that admission is guaranteed for any applicant who meets them.
+Please email your unofficial transcripts to firstname.lastname@example.org and include your full name, mailing address and phone number.
+The above list indicates minimum prerequisite requirements - it should not be inferred that admission is guaranteed for any applicant who meets these requirements.

 SCNM accepts either the SCNM Admissions Portal application --or-- the NDCAS application.
 Please select and submit only one application and submit required application documents as directed through that application service.